arn-the-long-beard/ntnu_rust_lecture/README.md

 - You can make it simple and easy to understand

 Cons:
-- The compiler complained about the Type for Stuff because I needed to add trait bounds to ensure the code was safe ( but the compiler told me again soo :D)
+- The compiler complained about the Type for Stuff because I needed to add trait bounds to ensure the code was safe ( but the compiler told me again soo 😀)
 - Need to think the specific pointer you use such as Rc vs Arc ( but again the compiler helps with that )

 ![c_rust_meme](assets/c_rust_meme.jpg)